 II.
-Analysis of Property Tax Trends from 1975-2011
+Analysis of Property Tax Trends from 1975-2022

 The above summary of changes to Ohio's property tax, while not exhaustive, still clearly suggests that it is highly unlikely that the proportion of property taxes paid by different types of taxpayers would remain constant over time.
 Consequently, the objective of this analysis is to examine the extent to which Ohio's property tax burden has changed since 1975.
-The analysis here begins with property tax data for Tax Year 1975, the year prior to the adoption of HB 920, and continues at 8-year intervals in 1983, 1991, 1999, 2007, and 2015.
-Tax Year 2015 is the most recent year for which detailed property tax information by class of property is available on the Ohio Department of Taxation website.
+The analysis here begins with property tax data for Tax Year (TY) 1975, the year prior to the adoption of HB 920, and continues at 8-year intervals in 1983, 1991, 1999, 2007, and 2015, as well as TY 2022, the most recent year for which detailed property tax information by class of property is available on the Ohio Department of Taxation website.
 This analysis also includes TY 2011 because that year reflects the end of the phase-out of the general business tangible personal property tax.

-This analysis examines how property values, property tax revenues, and property tax rates have changed over time across each of the 4 main classes of property in place in Ohio over the time period under study here.
-Once again, the 4 main property classes are:
+This analysis examines how property values, property tax revenues, and property tax rates have changed over time across each of the four main classes of property in place in

-- Class 1 Real Property (Residential & Agricultural property) - Class 2 Real Property (Commercial, Industrial, & Mineral Property)
+Ohio over the time period under study here.
+Once again, the four main property classes are:

-- General Business Tangible Personal Property (Machinery & Equipment, Inventory, Furniture & Fixtures) this property is no longer taxable after 2010 - Public Utility Tangible Personal Property (Utility Transmission, Distribution, and Generation property)
+- Class 1 Real Property (Residential & Agricultural property) - Class 2 Real Property (Commercial, Industrial, & Mineral Property) - General Business Tangible Personal Property (Machinery & Equipment, Inventory, Furniture & Fixtures) - this property is no longer taxable after 2010 - Public Utility Tangible Personal Property (Utility Transmission, Distribution, and Generation property)

-This study will first chronicle changes in the property tax base from 1975 to 2015, then examine millage rates by property class, and finally focus on property taxes generated by each class of property from 1975 to 2015.
+This study will first chronicle changes in the property tax base from 1975 to 2022, then examine millage rates by property class, and finally focus on property taxes generated by each class of property from 1975 to 2022.

-Table 1 shows total property valuation by type of property for each of the 6 selected years.
-Table 1 shows that Class 1 value is nearly 7.5 times greater in 2015 than in 1975 while Class 2 value has increased by a factor 5.
-Meanwhile, total Tangible Personal Property (TPP) value in 2015 is roughly 70% what it was in 1975.
-Overall, total property wealth in Ohio in 2015 is more than 4.5 times what it was in 1975.
+Table 1 shows total property valuation by type of property for each of the 8 selected years.
+Table 1 shows that Class 1 value is more than 9.7 times greater in 2022 than in 1975 while Class 2 value has increased by a factor of 6.4.
+Meanwhile, total Tangible Personal Property (TPP) value in 2022 is roughly 1.5 times higher than what it was in 1975.
+Overall, total property wealth in Ohio in 2022 is nearly 6.2 times what it was in 1975.